Cordia lutea

-is a shrubby plant in the borage family (Boraginaceae), native to the Galápagos Islands, mainland Ecuador, Peru, and the Marquesas Islands in Polynesia.
+is a shrubby plant in the family Cordiaceae, native to the Galápagos Islands, mainland Ecuador, Peru, and the Marquesas Islands in Polynesia.
 Common in the arid lowlands of the Galápagos, its relatively large yellow flowers make it easy to identify.

 Description

 Cordia lutea grows as a shrub or a small tree, up to 8 m tall.
 The young branches are hairy.
 The undivided leaves are arranged alternately, and are 4–10 cm long, ovate to round in shape, with very finely toothed margins.
 The upper side of the leaf is rough in texture but hairless; the lower side bears hairs.

 The yellow flowers are arranged in cymes and are sweetly scented.
 The petals of each flower are fused together to form a trumpet shape, 2–4 cm across at the mouth, which has five to eight lobes.
 Inside the flower there are five to eight stamens.
 After fertilization, a globular white fruit (a drupe) forms, 8–12 mm across, containing from one to four seeds.
 The fruit has a fleshy pulp that is initially slimy when the fruit is opened, but becomes sticky on exposure.